 Owned and operated by Newfoundland International Motorsports Limited, Targa Newfoundland is one of three internationally recognized Targa motorsports events in the world.
-The 2017 competition will start in St. John’s on September 18th and conclude back in the capital on September 22nd.
-The rally will cover more than 1,600 kilometers of challenging roads in the central and eastern portions of Newfoundland.
-It includes over 440 kilometers of closed-road, flat-out Targa stages.
+The 2018 event starts with our two-day optional Driving School on September 13th & 14th.
+The Tech/Registration Day is September 15th.
+Prologue Stages occur on September 16th.
+The actual competition will start in St. John’s on September 17th and concludes back in the capital on September 21st.
+The annual rally will cover more than 1,500 kilometers of the challenging, twisty roads of the central and eastern portion of the island of Newfoundland, including over 440 kilometers of closed-road, flat-out Targa stages.